Get Help From our Rape Defense Lawyer in Lexington, KY

 - Build your case and take it to court to defend you before a judge and jury, if necessary.

 Our Rape Defense Attorney in Lexington, KY, Explains Rape Charges and Punishments

 Historically, the characterization of rape has tended to center around an act of forced vaginal intercourse by a male on a female who was not his wife.
 The force typically involved physical violence or imminent threat of severe bodily harm.
-That definition has evolved to encompass any gender as a possible perpetrator or victim and the reality that rape can occur with objects another than sex organs.
+That definition has evolved to encompass any gender as a possible perpetrator or victim and the reality that rape can occur with objects other than sex organs.

 Kentucky currently classifies rape in three degrees, and the circumstances surrounding the rape determine under which law an offender is prosecuted.
 “Penetration of the sex organs of one person by a foreign object manipulated by another person” is included in the legal definition of rape, which “occurs upon any penetration, however slight; emission is not required.”

-The most serious level is rape in the first degree, which happens when:
+First-degree rape – Under Kentucky law, (Ky.
+Rev. Stat. section 510.040) the most serious level is rape in the first degree, which happens when:

 - A person engages in sexual intercourse with another person by forcible compulsion; or